Boyle-Lab/OnRamp-Web-App/README.md

-# Bulk Plasmid Sequencing Web App
+# On-Ramp Web Application
-## Web-enabled version of the Bulk Plasmid Sequencing tool by Camille Mumm. (https://github.com/crmumm/bulkPlasmidSeq)
+## Web-enabled version of the On-Ramp bulk plasmid sequencing tool by Camille Mumm. (https://github.com/crmumm/bulkPlasmidSeq)

+## *** ATTENTION ***
+This repository contains the web application framework and services to provide the On-Ramp tool as a public web service.
+If you are looking for the command-line application, please visit the main repository: (https://github.com/crmumm/bulkPlas\
+midSeq)

 ## System Requirements
 A unix-like system with the following prerequisites: